the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-julia.md

 1) Create a new repo on GitHub called "my-first-binder".
    - Don't forget to initialise with a README!
-2) Create a file called `hello.jl` via the web interface with `print("Hello from Binder!")` on the first line and commit to master
+2) Create a file called `hello.jl` via the web interface with `println("Hello from Binder!")` on the first line and commit to master
 3) Create a file called `Project.toml` (:rotating_light: the capitalisation is important!) with the following content and commit it to master.
    This will install Julia into the Binder environment.